 Schools and Departments have dedicated Welfare Tutors who can help students with non-academic concerns, or concerns about their wellbeing.
 If students are unsure who this is they should contact their Personal Tutor, who can refer them to the appropriate person or service.

-If students feel unable to talk to their personal tutor or issues remain unresolved after they have spoken to them, they can contact Professor Donna Lee, who is the University Senior Tutor.
+If students feel unable to talk to their personal/welfare tutor or issues remain unresolved after they have spoken to them, they can contact the University Senior Tutor.
 All communications are confidential.

 University support services

 The University has a full range of specialist student services.
 Use the issue-based student support website to find out what's available to help your son or daughter.